Shimuldebnath/Accelerated-C-/Chapter-5/Readme.txt

-Chapter 3: Organizing programs and data
+Chapter 5: Using sequential containers and analyzing strings

+Iterator is of two types:
+container-type::const_iterator
+container-type::iterator